tacitdynamics/foldersync.github.io/docs-source/docs/faq/sync.md

 Think about it like this: if you run a sync where no files are transferred, the time that the sync needs to run, is the same time as is needed to calculate the number files to be synced (if there had been any).
 So it doesn't make sense to show progress for syncs's where no files are transferred (because when the calculation is ready, the sync has completed).

 A future version of FolderSync may include a updated sync engine, where this calculation is done, and all files are transferred at the end of the sync.
 Then it will be possible to show how many file transfers remain in sync.

-## Why don't my scheduled sync run?
-There can be many reasons for this.
-If you have the app installed on SD card, the scheduler will not be set on boot up of the device because of limitations in the Android OS.
-This is why FolderSync from version 1.7.0 on will have its install location set to "internalOnly".
-Otherwise it will mean scheduled syncs will not run until you have started FolderSync at least once.
-Another reason can be that the connection type is not allowed for the folderpair that is scheduled to sync, or some other condition is not met.
-You can also try enabling "Use full wakelock" in settings - some devices require this setting to be enabled or they will not wake correctly.

 ## When are modification timestamps for files updated?
 Generally modified time stamp for a file is set on download and upload, not at any other time.
 However not all cloud providers or protocols support setting modified time stamp of uploaded files, so images that is uploaded may get a newer modified time stamp than on the device etc..